-- 1. On 1 January, 2007, the registry will process applications that specifically request 32bit only AS Numbers and allocate such AS Numbers as requested by the applicant.
+- 1. On 1 January, 2007, the registry will process applications that specifically request 32-bit only AS Numbers and allocate such AS Numbers as requested by the applicant.
 In the absence of any specific request for a 32-bit only AS Number, a 16-bit only AS Number will be allocated by the registry. - 2.
-On 1 January, 2009, the registry will process applications that specifically request 16bit only AS Numbers and allocate such AS Numbers as requested by the applicant.
+On 1 January, 2009, the registry will process applications that specifically request 16-bit only AS Numbers and allocate such AS Numbers as requested by the applicant.
 In the absence of any specific request for a 16-bit only AS Number, a 32-bit only AS Number will be allocated by the registry - 3.
-On 1 January, 2010, the registry will cease to make any distinction between 16-bit only AS Numbers and 32-bit only AS Numbers, and will operate AS number allocations from an undifferentiated 32-bit AS Number allocation pool.
+As of January 1st, 2010, LACNIC shall allocate 32-bit AS numbers by default.
+16-bit AS numbers shall be allocated, if available, in response to applications specifically requesting said resource and that duly justify the technical reasons why a 32-bit AS number would not be appropriate for its needs.